Inswinger: Back foot contact

 Inswing can be bowled from side-on, mid-way or chest on positions.
-But bowlers usually tend to pitch it in the good length spot or up to the batsman.
+But bowlers usually tend to pitch it in the good length spot or up to the batter.
 It is the wrist position that is crucial, not the position of hips or shoulders.
 (See thumb position above).

 Point of release

-When the bowler delivers the ball, he angles the seam so that it points slightly to the leg side.
+When the bowler delivers the ball, they angle the seam so that it points slightly to the leg side.
 To help achieve this position the bowling arm should be near vertical, brushing close to the ear.
 At release the wrist should remain cocked so as to help impart backspin along the orientation of the seam.
 The angle of the seam to the direction of motion produces an aerofoil effect as the ball moves through the air, pushing it to the leg side.
 This is enhanced by differential air pressure caused by movement of air over the rough and smooth surfaces, which also tends to push the ball to the leg side.
-The result is that the ball curves, or swings in to the batsman.
+The result is that the ball curves, or swings in to the batter.

 Use of the inswinger

-Inswingers are not considered to be as difficult for a right-handed batsman to play as an outswinger.
-This is because the ball moves in towards his body, meaning that his body is often behind the line of the ball, and any miscalculated shot that is hit by the edge of the bat may be intercepted by his body rather than flying to a fielder for a catch.
+Inswingers are not considered to be as difficult for a right-handed batter to play as an outswinger.
+This is because the ball moves in towards their body, meaning that their body is often behind the line of the ball, and any miscalculated shot that is hit by the edge of the bat may be intercepted by their body rather than flying to a fielder for a catch.

-Inswingers can, however, sneak between the bat and pad to hit the wicket and bowl the batsman out, or miss the bat and hit the pads for a leg before wicket.
-A particularly effective delivery is the inswinging yorker, which can cause a batsman to attempt to pull his feet out of the line of the ball, leaving him vulnerable to being bowled, or out lbw if he is too slow.
+Inswingers can, however, sneak between the bat and pad to hit the wicket and bowl the batter out, or miss the bat and hit the pads for a leg before wicket.
+A particularly effective delivery is the inswinging yorker, which can cause a batter to attempt to pull their feet out of the line of the ball, leaving them vulnerable to being bowled, or out lbw if they are too slow.
 Another deceptive type are those pitched around the off-stump that appear to be passing the batmen by but swing in wildly to knock the stumps off.
-In the final match of 1983 World Cup, Balwinder Sandhu famously clean bowled Gordon Greenidge with a huge inswinger to which the batsman had shouldered arms.
+In the final match of the 1983 World Cup, Balwinder Sandhu famously clean bowled Gordon Greenidge with an inswinger to which the batsman had shouldered arms.

+Some famous bowlers to bowl inswingers include Bhuvneshwar Kumar, Mohammad Asif, James Anderson, and Stuart Broad.